Cloud-Z3/Tide-Calculation/README.md

 # Tide-Calculation
 When analyzing steady state of power system, it is important to calculate the tide.
-How to make this process automatically is interesting.
+How to make this process automatic is interesting.